 MINORITY HEALTH DISPARITIES INITIATIVE COMMUNITY IMPACT TRANSLATING TRANSDISCIPLINARY RESEARCH INTO BROAD SOCIAL IMPACTLOOKING PAST SKIN

-Developing long-term sustainable collaborations with communities that strengthen efforts to produce measureable impact on the health disparities affecting people across Nebraska and the Great Plains.
+Developing long-term sustainable collaborations with communities that strengthen efforts to produce measurable impact on the health disparities affecting people across Nebraska and the Great Plains.

 LOOKING PAST SKIN: OUR COMMON THREADSAn Interactive Exhibit @

-Looking Past Skin is an evidence-based art exhibition that is part of a larger effort to wed art & research.
+Looking Past Skin, funded in part by Nebraska Humanities and the Rural Futures Institute, is an evidence-based art exhibition that is part of a larger effort to wed art & research.
 The exhibition is composed of two elements that together aim at reaching a broader audience across the state and allowing viewers to question their perceptions on immigration, agriculture, and community well-being.